antongunov/nginx-conf/README.md

-# Nginx Boilerplate
+# Nginx Configuration

-Nginx boilerplate for integrating with Node.js as a reverse proxy server.
+A collection of snippets and scripts for Nginx configuration as a reverse proxy.

 ## License